Doubt

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Doubt against these established plot points, we can identify how John Patrick Shanley utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Doubt within the drama genre.

 John Patrick Shanley's Structural Approach